“Nevertheless, I will bring health and healing to it; I will

 Fall is a beautiful time of year.
 It is one of my favorites because of the turning of the leaves, fresh apple cider, football season, and cooler weather.
-With all of those great things comes a downside.
-Many people, especially teachers become sick in the fall.
-It never fails that around October, I always get sick!
+Unfortunately, many people, especially teachers, become sick in the fall.
+It never fails that around November that I always get sick!
 No matter how long I have taught, whether I have had the flu shot or not, I still get sick!
 No one likes to make lesson plans for a sub when they are already ill, especially at three or four in the morning.

-All educators should prepare to be sick once the cooler weather sets in .
-A week or two within the school year, create a sub-plan packet with procedures written down ahead of time.
+All educators should prepare to be sick once the cooler weather sets in.
+You should not feel stressed about taking sick or personal days.
+If you have not done so already, it is time to create a sub-plan packet with procedures written down ahead of time.

 Planing Ahead for When You Are Sick

 Have detailed lesson plans about routines and procedures for fire drills and tornado drills, and a list of students with medical needs already in place before you become sick.
 Have extra activities for a sub to do with your students in case they finish their work early.
 Check out this resource for preparing lesson plans for substitute teachers.

 Make sure you have a detailed emergency lesson plan that has extra copies in case you are too sick or have to run out of town before making lesson plans.
 If you are able to make your sub plans ahead of time but can’t get to school, email your mentor or another grade level teacher and they can help you out by printing materials and getting things set up for you.
 Subs are hard to come by these days.
 A little chocolate or a beverage of their choice for helping you out will go a long way!

 Make sure you are able to access the online substitute teacher system that your district has in place.
 Talking to the secretaries or other teachers, you should be able to get a list of preferred substitutes who work well in your building, and put these numbers in your phone in case of an emergency or when you need that mental health day!